+While the macroinvertebrate work was carried out in May 2009, the survey in August 2009 for pearl mussels found rooted macrophytes and filamentous green algae to be at levels below 5%, i.e. within the target for favourable conservation status.
 The Pearl mussel Regulations 2009 refer to macrophyte cover at the site of the mussels rather than within the whole river as it is the direct impact of inappropriate growth that affects the mussel individuals.
 Mussel beds occur at stable areas of river bed, and it is here that silt and nutrient effects are most severe.
-More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophyte or FGA growth, thus the recording of such high levels of both at the site of the mussels in the Dawros River is negative and in both cases fall short of the requirements of the Freshwater Pearl Mussel Regulations 2009.
+More unstable areas or areas of deeper or highly shaded water are unlikely to support high macrophytes would be naturally present.
+While there were elevated macrophyte abundance levels close to mussel beds, the habitat itself was in good condition.
+However, the evidence of elevated nutrient input in the river in close proximity to mussel habitat demonstrates that this population is at risk of returning to unfavourable status and thus improved management measures are of the utmost importance.